Walikuperek/Adventurer-Phaser-Game/README.md

 # CATEDRA scene
 # DUNGEON scene
 # ANGEL to lead history
-# Plot:
-# {
+# Plot {
- When you go through the first tutorial and you will collect first skill improvment - first teleport appears. \n It leads to second tut map where you should get to know how to use bow, slide, double jump and magic barrier \n
+ 1. When you go through the first tutorial and you will collect first skill improvment - first teleport appears.
+ 2. It leads to second tut map where you should get to know how to use bow, slide, double jump and magic barrier, at the end teleport appears - leading to the town.
+ 3. Town with all of its folks - history how they were demolished by portal that let all of the demons onto these lands - main teleport to the rest.
+ 4. Demolished lands fullfiled with demons.
+ 5. Catedra - Angel appears with knoledge how to destroy the portal - spiral magic
+ # plot twist when collected first Spiral Stone BOSS will say that is not enough to destroy the portal and:
+ = 2-3 magic stones(up to collect at the end of the maps) will be needed.
+ 6. Catedra first Spiral Stone!
+ 7. Dungeon of the catedra - Second Spiral Stone.
+ 8. Magic nest - Warp - Third Spiral Stone.
+ 9. Boss fight
 # }
 # SMARTPHONE controller
 # UI